Ottawa Home Builder Ratings

 Degree of customer engagement signals the extent of a home builder's willingness to conduct their business in a transparent, fair and responsive manner, and this includes engaging in open dialogue with customers and the community about issues of mutual concern.
 We factor in six individual signals to arrive at a Customer Engagement score.

-While we factor-in a sincere and regularly updated social media presence, we don't attribute much weighting to it because these platforms are seldom used to actually engage in genuine dialogue.
+We no longer attribute much weighting to "social media presence" because it's seldom used to actually engage in genuine dialogue.
 We give much more weight to a builder's proactive engagement with platforms such as Google Reviews, Avid Ratings, Consumer Choice Award or this one.

 These platforms provide and disseminate business and consumer information of a higher veracity, because they enable builders to engage in an open and transparent dialogue with customers and the community, signaling their willingness to be publically accountable.